angular-ui/AngularJS-sublime-package/README.md

 **Excluding Files By Suffix**

 You can exclude files via their suffix by adding them to the `exclude_file_suffixes` list.
-By default, 'min.js' is excluded.
+By default, 'min.js' and 'angular.js' are excluded.

 **File Preview** *(Sublime Text 3 Only)*